Trust-Based Relational Intervention (TBRI) - Online Caregiver Training

 About This Program

-Target Population: Parents (e.g., birth parents, foster parents, kinship parents, adoptive parents, etc.) and caregivers of children who come from ‘hard places,’ such as maltreatment, abuse, neglect, multiple home placements, and violence
+Target Population: Parents (e.g., birth parents, foster parents, kinship parents, adoptive parents, etc.) and caregivers of children who have histories of relational trauma or have experienced early adversity such as maltreatment, abuse, neglect, multiple home placements, and violence.

 For parents/caregivers of children ages: 0 – 17

 TBRI Online Caregiver Training is a program available via 18 modules on a website that can be accessed in the home or any other location with Internet availability.
 The training presents the Trust-Based Relational Intervention, a holistic approach that is multidisciplinary, flexible, and attachment-centered.
-It is a trauma-informed intervention that is specifically designed for children who come from ‘hard places,’ such as maltreatment, abuse, neglect, multiple home placements, and violence, but can be used with all children.
+It is a trauma-informed intervention that is specifically designed for children who have histories of relational trauma or have experienced early adversity such as maltreatment, abuse, neglect, multiple home placements, and violence.
 TBRI consists of three sets of harmonious principles: Connecting, Empowering, and Correcting Principles.
-These principles have been used in homes, schools, orphanages, residential treatment centers and other environments.
+These principles have been used in homes, schools, orphanages, residential treatment centers, and other environments.
 They are designed for use with children and youth of all ages and risk levels.
 By helping caregivers understand what should have happened in early development, TBRI principles guide children and youth back to their natural developmental trajectory.

 The goals of Trust-Based Relational Intervention (TBRI) - Online Caregiver Training are: